coreos/fleet/Documentation/architecture.md

 - The engine uses a _lease model_ to enforce that only one engine is running at a time.
 Every time a reconciliation is due, an engine will attempt to take a lease on etcd.
 If the lease succeeds, the reconciliation proceeds; otherwise, that engine will remain idle until the next reconciliation period begins.
 - The engine uses a simplistic "least-loaded" scheduling algorithm: when considering where to schedule a given unit, preference is given to agents running the smallest number of units.

+The reconciliation loop of the engine can be disabled with the `--disable-engine` flag.
+This means that this `fleetd` daemon will *never* become a cluster leader.
+If all running daemons have this setting, your cluster is dead; i.e. no jobs will be scheduled.
+Use with care.

 ### Agent

 - The agent is responsible for actually executing Units on systems.
 It communicates with the local systemd instance over D-Bus.